SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 73_74](https://user-images.githubusercontent.com/90856848/137978372-38974189-aca5-471d-8fe7-fca367f1da87.png)

-<br> Welcome to the Calculation Editor!
+<br> ℹ️Welcome to the Calculation Editor!

 The Calculation Editor allows you to create calculations for use in a chart or table.
 There are various types of calculations that a user can create which include: